 Meal worth the splurge

-Barbecue at the Estancia Nibepo Aike’s grill house in Argentine, Patagonia.
-The countryside setting here is as authentic as can be, the meal served family-style from a portable grill brought to the table with sizzling lamb, steak, and pork.
-Accompanied by chimichurri sauce and a bottle of malbec.
+Barbecue at the Estancia Nibepo Aike’s grill house in Argentine Patagonia.
+The countryside setting here is as authentic as can be, the meal served family-style from a portable grill brought to the table with sizzling lamb, steak, and pork and accompanied by chimichurri sauce and a bottle of malbec.
 Add in the grand vista of snow-capped peaks and Lake Argentino in the distance and you have a recipe for a memorable Patagonian lunch or dinner.

 What to See and Do

-Don’t think that just because El Calafate (in Argentina) is centrally located it makes a good base for exploring the region.
+Just because El Calafate (in Argentina) is centrally located doesn’t make it a good base for exploring the region.
 It’s touristy, and the hotels there aren’t nearly as appealing as the lovely estancias on the outskirts of town, closer to Perito Moreno Glacier.
 Better yet, spend a few nights in the sleepy village of El Chalten, a hiker’s paradise at the base of the granite spires of Fitz Roy and Cerro Torre.

 The backcountry in Torres del Paine Park, Chile.
 No vehicles, only pristine wilderness.
 Stay at Hotel Las Torres Patagonia (see “Best bang-for-your-buck lodges,” above) and ride horseback for the day through the Paine River Valley to Paine Lake.
 Or ride to Dickson Lake for a night of comfortable tent camping.
 You’ll avoid the crowds of hikers on the park’s more easily accessed trails (like the W trek) while soaking up rugged mountain landscapes few get to see.

 Patagonia is a hiker’s dream in part because of the low elevations compared to the Andes farther north in Peru.
 If you only have time for one hike in Argentina’s Los Glaciares National Park, don’t miss the flower-filled route following the Electrico River to its junction with the Blanco.
 After a gradual uphill hike, have lunch close to where climbers stage their big wall climbs up Fitz Roy.
-The gem of this day is not descending to town as others do, but rather venturing up a zigzag trail (1,300 feet higher in elevation) to top out at Laguna de los Tres.
-This small lake is etched in my memory from the first time I saw it: A completely still lake reflecting the late-afternoon light and vertical rock of Fitz Roy’s east face, the spire of Poincenot Needle, and the unusually blue Piedras Blancas Glacier.
-I’d only recommend it for seasoned hikers.
+The gem of this day for seasoned hikers is—rather than descending to town as others do—venturing up a zigzag trail (1,300 feet higher in elevation) to top out at Laguna de los Tres.
+Picture a completely still lake reflecting the late-afternoon light and vertical rock of Fitz Roy’s east face, the spire of Poincenot Needle, and the unusually blue Piedras Blancas Glacier.

-After taking in the grandeur of the three-mile-wide Perito Moreno Glacier, one of only a few on earth still mysteriously advancing outside the poles as others recede, don crampons and venture up on the glacier itself for a few hours of easygoing, close-up exploration.
-The price is about $200 per person to join a group of ten climbers, or I can arrange a similar glacier walk with a private guide on Viedma Glacier, near El Chalten.
+After taking in the grandeur of the three-mile-wide Perito Moreno Glacier—one of only a few on earth still mysteriously advancing as others recede—don crampons and venture up on the glacier itself for a few hours of easygoing, close-up exploration.
+The price is about $200 per person to join a group of ten climbers, or Tom can arrange a similar glacier walk with a private guide on Viedma Glacier, near El Chalten.

 As an alternative to driving into Paine Park, overnight in Puerto Natales and then board a motorized catamaran to journey through the icy waters of Last Hope Sound, where the scenery is surreal.
 As the sheer walls of Balmaceda Mountain loom ahead, you may hear the boom of ice blocks falling from its glacier.
 At Puerto Toro, disembark to walk through the native forest up to see the lake and the Serrano Glacier.
 Then switch to a Zodiac motorboat to continue winding up the turquoise Serrano River past the Geike and Tyndall glaciers in the distance, then around a cascade to enter Torres del Paine National Park to begin your hike.
 Wildlife sightings along this route may include seals, sea lions, black-necked swans, porpoises, and other Patagonian wildlife.
 Prices for this hike start at about $250 per person to join a group of approximately 12 to 15 people.